jp-900/docker-pihole-dynipfw/README.md

 by the integrated webserver.

 Most consumer routers have built-in support for DynDNS services.
-We use this to tell pihole that out home IP has changed.
+We use this to tell pihole that our home IP has changed.

 ### Router config